electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/holdassist/_index.md

 ---
-title: Hold assist
+title: Audi e-tron GT hold assist
 linktitle: Hold assist
-description: Hold assist enables convenient drive-offs when the car is on the usual inclines and descents of street traffic, and it prevents the vehicle from rolling.
+description: Audi e-tron GT is equipped with hold assist.
+Hold assist enables convenient drive-offs when the car is on the usual inclines and descents of street traffic, and it prevents the vehicle from rolling.
 weight: 1
 ---